Buy Breakdown Cover

 Cartoon Car

 HUDs require a projection surface, which, in HUD technology-speak, is called the 'Combiner.'
 A combiner is a surface that transmits light from outside the vehicle but reflects light from the HUD.
-Should the windshield fulfil the combiner role, such as with the Land Rover example pictured, the system is called a Windscreen HUD.
-When a separate pop-up plastic panel is fitted between the driver and the HUD's projector, the system is defined as a Combiner HUD.
+This BMW has a Windscreen HUD, where the windscreen fulfils the combiner role

 As is the case with modern cars, the HUD is networked with other components, meaning that the technology does not work in isolation.
 Even so, the system comprises a trio of main parts - the combiner (as discussed earlier), the optics module and the imaging unit.